silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/How_Tos/Import_CSV_through_a_Controller.md

 	}

 <div class="alert" markdown="1">
-This interface is not secured, consider using [api:Permission::check()] to limit the controller to users with certain access rights.
+This interface is not secured, consider using [api:SilverStripe\Security\Permission::check()] to limit the controller to users with certain access rights.
 </div>